ugurbayezit/Heat_Bed_Controller/README.md

 It is made to ensure that the standard heat bed remains constant at the desired temperature.

-The following system has also been installed in order to control the table temperature depending on the heat bed.
+The following system has also been installed in order to control the heat bed temperature depending on the heat bed.